gageml/gage/tests/cmd-delete.md

 Attempt to delete without specifying a run or `--all`.

     >>> run("gage rm -y")
-    Specify a run to delete or use '--all'.
+    gage: Specify a run to delete or use '--all'.
     ⤶
     Use 'gage list' to show available runs.
     ⤶